 It was Bob Dylan who said, “the times they are a-changin’” and such a sentiment couldn’t be truer in the SEO world.

 The way companies gather, collate and store data is changing; search results are accurate, fast and more personalised to each individual than ever before.
+And if you asked ten industry experts on their opinion on current trends, there’s a good chance you’ll get ten different interpretations.

 Google has very much become the trailblazer of the information age, and as such SEO has changed.
 The job of the SEO has changed.